The Geometry of Triangles: The Geonetry of Triangles

 Its diagram up to similarity is

 It's actually a right triangle and we denote it by \(N\) as well.

-\ Do spaces \(M\) and \(N\) represent the information of triangles especially the family of triangles smoothly?
+\ Do spaces \(M\) and \(N\) contain all information of triangles especially families of triangles up to some type of equivalence?
 It's the question we mainly focus on in this section.
 Now we try to make the statement above precise.

 \begin{definition} A map \(f:X\rightarrow Y\) in \(\mathbf{Top}\) is \textbf{proper} if it's closed and \(\forall y\in Y,\ f^{-1}(y)\) is compact in \(X\). \end{definition}

 \ A map \(f:X\rightarrow Y\) is proper iff it's \textit{universally closed} which means for any pullback diagram